eslint/eslint/docs/rules/brace-style.md

 ## When Not To Use It

-If your project will not be using the one true brace style, turn this rule off.
+If you don't want to enforce a particular brace style, don't enable this rule.

 ## Further Reading